Geo-Web-Project/specs/contracts/LandParcelManager.md

-# Land Representation v0.1
+# LandParcelManager

-This specification defines the answer to the question:

-> How is a piece of physical land defined and represented in the Geo Web?
+The `LandParcelManager` contract is responsible for organizing land into parcels.
+Each parcel is simply a set of contiguous geohashes.
+No two parcels share any overlapping land.

 ## Requirements

-- Identifying parcels of land must not depend on a central party or service
+- A parcel must represent a contiguous set of land
-- It must be verifiable that no two parcels of land shall overlap
+- No two parcels may overlap
-- Determining who owns the land containing a specific point must be a constant-time operation

 ## Background